ray-winkelman/redshift-ark-config/README.md

 # RedShift Ark Survival Evolved
 The RedShift Ark Survival Evolved Server configuration files, and wiki.

+## Important Notice
+The server goes offline for between 5 and 10 minutes to run automated updates and data backups everyday at 6:30am (ADT).
+Please be cognisant of the fact that you may be booted, but will not loose your current game progress.

 ## Intro
-The Redshift Ark server hosts two Ark maps: Ragnarock, and The Center.
+The RedShift Ark server hosts two Ark maps: Ragnarock, and The Center.
 Both maps use the configuration files in this repository.
 You can connect to our server by adding the following address:port combinations to your Steam server favorites.

-### Important Notice
-The server runs an automated update preceded by a data backup every day at 6:30am ADT.
-During the execution of these scripts, the server will go offline for between 5 and 10 minutes.
-Please be cognisant of the fact that you may be booted, but will not loose current game progress.

----

 #### Ragnarock
 ```